patrickjohnson97/MAE4344Dehumidifier/iOS_Code/README.md

 </section>

-## You are nbow ready to import the files from this directory into your Dehumidifier Project
+## You are now ready to import the files from this directory into your Dehumidifier Project